koendv/qt5-opengl-raspberrypi/README.md

 This completes the installation instructions.

-This is free of charge, but if you want to buy me a cup of tea I'd appreciate:
+This software is free of charge, of course, but if you want to buy me a cup of tea I'd appreciate:

 [![ko-fi](images/kofibutton.svg)](https://ko-fi.com/Q5Q03LPDQ)

 ## Build Notes
 These are notes for a native build of Qt5 on a Raspberry Pi 4, 8GB ram.

 Beginning with a clean Raspberry Pi OS [2021-01-11-raspios-buster-armhf](https://www.raspberrypi.org/software/operating-systems/).